Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-James-Blish-Surface-Tension.md

 They also left metal records for their colonists hoping someday these mannikins could puzzle them out.

 ## 1.1
-Paras, one of the Protos, aka Eaters' natural enemies, woke Lavon, aka the avatar of Pilot, up from his shell, because they planned to drive Flosc, one of Eaters, out of his castle.
+Paras, one of the Protos, aka Eaters' natural enemies, woke Lavon, aka the avatar of Pilot, up from his shell, because they planned to drive Flosc, one of Eaters, out of their castle.

 Noc guided them to find hibernated Shar, aka the avatar of the doctor as well as the smartest thinker among them, and Phil who hibernated near Shar.